-Study points to possible cause of, and treatment for, non-familial Parkinson'sFebruary 6th, 2013 in Parkinson's & Movement disorders /
+Study points to possible cause of, and treatment for, non-familial Parkinson'sFebruary 6, 2013 in Medicine & Health / Parkinson's & Movement disorders

 Columbia University Medical Center (CUMC) researchers have identified a protein trafficking defect within brain cells that may underlie common non-familial forms of Parkinson's disease.
 The defect is at a point of convergence for the action of at least three different genes that had been implicated in prior studies of Parkinson's disease.
 Whereas most molecular studies focus on mutations associated with rare familial forms of the disease, these findings relate directly to the common non-familial form of Parkinson's.
 The study was published today in the online edition of the journal Neuron.